Best cordless drills – tried and tested to help you power through your next DIY project

 Reasons to avoid

-The Bosch Cordless Combi Drill EasyImpact combi comes with everything that any DIYer needs to get straight on the job, including one lithium Ion battery, a charger and a hard case.
+The Bosch AdvancedImpact 18V comes with everything that any DIYer needs to get straight on the job, including two lithium Ion battery, three attachments and a carry case.

 This is a well-priced drill that, despite being lightweight and fairly compact, is suitable for both novice DIYers as well as those who are more experienced.
-It handles a variety of materials with ease, and can be used for screwing, drilling in wood, metal and plastic as well as impact drilling in masonry.
+Our reviewer, Garry Martin, found that it handles a variety of materials with ease, and can be used for screwing, drilling in wood, metal and plastic.

 The best cordless hammer drill